Apple, Penny, Table

 The claimant was able to spell world backward; count down from 20, performed simple calculations of 8 – 2 = 6 and 3 + 7 = 10.
 She was asked to perform serial 7s from 100, she made 3 mistakes during the serial 7s, and she was asked to perform serial 3s from 20 and made 2 mistakes during this task as well.

-This is what I mean by ‘mild’ impairment.
-Normally I could perform serial 7s and 3s in my sleep, and if that’s all I’d been asked to do in the exam it wouldn’t have been a problem.
-The reason I had difficulty was that I’d also been given a list of words to remember.
+That’s what I mean by ‘mild’ impairment: I could normally recite serial sevens and threes in my sleep, and if that’s all I’d been asked to do in the exam it wouldn’t have been a problem.
+The reason I had trouble was that I was also given a list of words to remember.
 Dividing my attention in order to hold onto the words eventually distracted me from the math.
 Until recently, such multitasking would’ve been a breeze.

 Immediate memory: Past recall of 3 objects immediately.
 She was able to do so, apple, penny, table.
 Digits forward: She could recall 4 or 5 digits, could not recall 6 or 7 digits forward.
 For digits backward, the claimant could recall 3 digits, could not recall 4- or 5-digit memory backwards.
 Recent memory, she was able to recall 3 objects after a delay of apple, penny and table.
 On remote memory, she was able to recall her date of birth, place of birth, and the past four presidents of Biden, Trump, Obama, and Bush.

 Again, the issue here was that I was given a larger amount of information to retain.
-Attempting to do that while straining to remember ‘apple, penny, table’ showed some cracks in my recall.
+Attempting to do so while straining to remember ‘apple, penny, table’ revealed some cracks in my recall.

 The report was seven pages but this was the most important content from the lawyer’s perspective: